The Last Wish: "The Voice of Reason"

 Geralt and Dandelion leave the temple, but are stopped by Falwick, Tailles and a company of soldiers.
-They are accompanied by Dennis Cranmer, the dwarf captain of the prince's guard.
-The knights outline an unwinnable situation to Geralt, in which he must accept Tailles' earlier challenge but not harm Tailles, or else he'll be killed.
-Geralt accepts, but avoids punishment by parrying his sword so that Tailles's own blade bashes him in the face.
-Dennis accepts the loophole and permits Geralt to leave, hoping to meet Geralt again.
+They are accompanied by Dennis Cranmer, dwarf captain of the prince's guard.
+The knights outline an unwinnable situation to Geralt, in which he must accept Tailles' challenge but not harm Tailles, under penalty of death.
+Geralt accepts, but avoids punishment by parrying Tailles' sword so that it bashes Tailles.
+Dennis accepts the loophole and permits Geralt to leave.
 Falwick is outraged, but Geralt asks if the knight is willing to accept a challenge from Geralt.
 Falwick falls silent, and Geralt congratulates him for listening to "the voice of reason."

-Before Geralt leaves, he accidentally touches Iola's hand, inducing the trance.
+Before Geralt leaves, he accidentally touches Iola's hand, inducing a trance.
 Geralt, Iola, and Nenneke see a bloody vision of Geralt's future.
 Geralt dismisses the vision, claiming to have seen it before, and says goodbye to Nenneke.

 Production

 The first collection of Andrzej Sapkowski's short stories was simply titled The Witcher and published by Reporter in 1990.
 SuperNowa acquired the publishing rights to the series that same year and published their first entry, Sword of Destiny, in 1992.
 In 1993, they published The Last Wish to replace Reporter's collection as the first book in their official order.
 It includes the same stories, except "The Road with No Return", with the addition of "The Voice of Reason", "A Question of Price", and "The Last Wish".

 The Last Wish contains many references to classic fairy tales.
 "The Witcher" (1986) was conceived as a retelling of a Polish fairy tale where a princess turned into a monster as punishment for the incest of her parents.
 "A Question of Price" (and later "Sword of Destiny") were based on the universally known fairy tale in which a monster or sorcerer saves somebody's life and then demands payment.
 The 'Law of Surprise' in the story mirrors a similar 'law' established in the fairy tale Rumpelstiltskin, as popularized by the Brothers Grimm in 1812.
 Similarly, the story "A Grain of Truth" features a man who has been turned into a beast through witchcraft, who is eventually turned back into a man through finding 'true love' - as in the classic story Beauty and the Beast.
 Most notably, in the story "A Lesser Evil", the character Shrike is introduced as a princess who was forced to flee her kingdom with the assistance of a huntsman, due to an evil stepmother.
 She later meets a band of seven dwarves and convinces them that highway robbery is more profitable than mining.
-This seems to be an allusion to the fairy tale character Snow White.
+This can be seen as an allusion to the fairy tale character Snow White.

 Fictional chronology

-The stories in these books take place after the short story "The Road with No Return".
-The novel Season of Storms takes place between "The Last Wish" and "A Question of Price".
+The novel Season of Storms (excluding some interludes and the epilogue) takes place between "The Last Wish" and "The Witcher".